Oli Jager: Early life

-Senior career
+Club career

+Canterbury

 Jager's dedication in coming to New Zealand in order to further his rugby career paid off in 2016, when great form at club level saw him named in the Canterbury squad for the Mitre 10 Cup.
 With the Cantabrians already possessing Super Rugby props in the shape of Alex Hodgman, Siate Tokolahi and Daniel Lienert-Brown, Jager's appearances in his first season were largely limited to cameos from the replacements bench.
 He started once and came on as a replacement seven times as his side lifted the Premiership trophy for the 8th time in 9 seasons.

-Super Rugby
+Crusaders

 His debut season at provincial level saw him coached by Canterbury legend Scott Robertson and like his coach, Jager found himself promoted to Super Rugby level in 2017, earning a contract with the Crusaders.

+Munster

+In November 2023, Jager was signed to Munster Rugby.
+He made his debut for Munster coming on as a replacement in the victory over Glasgow Warriors on 1 December 2023.

+International career

+Jager was selected for the Ireland national schoolboy rugby union team in the 2013 Rugby Europe Under-18 Championship semi-final match against France.
+Ireland lost the match and went on to claim a third place finish in the Championship.

+In 2017 he was named in the New Zealand Barbarians squad ahead of the 2017 British & Irish Lions tour to New Zealand and played in the opening game of the tour, losing 7-13 to the Lions.

+In 2022, he was named in an All Blacks XV squad for a northern hemisphere tour which would have ruled him out of playing for Ireland, but was injured before the tour and did not travel.

+On 24 February 2024 Jager made his international debut for Ireland in a 31–7 victory over Wales in round 3 of the 2024 Six Nations.